 The same way as in-person lessons except we’re not in the same room, and perhaps not even on the same continent!
 It's truly changed my life and the lives of my online students.
 Please click here to learn more.

-Students are also encouraged to check out my Violin Geek Podcast, Strings magazine articles, Violin Geek Blog, and my online courses for additional tips and techniques in addition to lessons.
+Students are also encouraged to check out my Violin Geek Podcast, Strings magazine articles, Violin Geek Blog, and my online courses for additional tips and techniques in addition to one-on-one lessons.